Frenzy-codes/LifeFlow_BloodDonation/README.md

 This project is built with:

-- Vite
-- TypeScript
+- JavaScript
 - React
-- shadcn-ui
+- Google Maps API
 - Tailwind CSS

+  Superbase (Backend)